What is Competitive Advantage?

-Competitive advantage is the set of unique market factors that supports the sales of a company’s product over the competing brands.
-It is the advantage or the lead one brand has over the other in terms of production and sales.
+Competitive advantage is the set of unique market factors that support a company’s product sales over competing brands.
+It is the advantage or the lead one brand has over the other in production and sales.

-A company shall figure out what advantages it has in any aspect of product management, then score on those advantages to deliver a better product or a better price to attract customers and capture better market share or raise profit margins.
+A company shall determine its advantages in any aspect of product management.
+Then, it scores those advantages to deliver a better product or a better price to attract customers.
+Such a process helps to capture better market share or improve profit margins.

-The competitive advantage factor is not limited to business firms or companies, but can also be seen in the case of countries, organizations, or even at the individual level.
+The competitive advantage factor is not limited to business firms or companies.
+Its benefits extend to countries, organizations, or at the individual level.

-- Having access to some unique resources or technology or methods that the competitors don’t have.
+- Having access to some unique resources, technology, or methods that the competitors don’t have.

 - Having more skilled labor.

 - Location advantage.